British Academy Games Award for Multiplayer

 The British Academy Video Games Award for Multiplayer is an award presented annually by the British Academy of Film and Television Arts (BAFTA).
 It is given in honor of "the best multiplayer game experience, including social, online or offline".
 The award was formerly known as the British Academy Video Games Award for Online Multiplayer at the 2005, 2012 and 2013 ceremonies.

 The award was first presented at the 1st British Academy Video Games Awards ceremony in 2004, with the EA Digital Illusions CE and Electronic Arts game Battlefield 1942 winning.
 Since its inception, the award has been given to eighteen games.
 Among developers, Valve has received the most awards, with three wins from four nominations, while Electronic Arts leads the publishers, with five wins from their sixteen nominations.
 Bungie holds the record for the developer with the most nominations without a win, with five Activision is the publisher with the most nominations without a win, with thirteen.

-The current holder of the award is It Takes Two by Hazelight Studios and Electronic Arts, which won at the 18th British Academy Games Awards in 2022.
+The current holder of the award is Helldivers 2 by Arrowhead Game Studios and Sony Interactive Entertainment, which won at the 21st British Academy Games Awards in 2024.